Creating a Kubernetes cluster

 Then access the instance that has the Kubernetes command-line tool "kubectl".
 Master instances have such a tool built-in.

-Copy the cluster configurations into this file. and then run the "kubectl get nodes" command with the "--kubeconfig" parameter pointing to the "config" file.
+Copy the cluster configurations into this file.
+You will probably need to get rid of the tabs in the configuration that Morpheus's creating.
+Then run the "kubectl get nodes" command with the "--kubeconfig" parameter pointing to the "config" file.
 You should get information about the cluster resources.

 You can run this command without selecting the configuration file, but to do this go to the ".kube" folder.
 Create the "config" file again and paste the cluster configurations into it.
 Then go back to the previous directory and delete the "config" file you created at the beginning.
 Run the "kubectl get nodes" command again.
 Note that you did not have to specify a configuration file parameter.